MarbleTile/artosis-balance-update/README.md

 * I defiler -1 armor

 ## ETC
-* N super late game +2 armor zealot upgrade (artosis is dumb sometimes)
+* N super late game +2 armor zealot upgrade (i know how but it just felt weird to do)

 ### credits:
 * everyone in this thread: http://www.staredit.net/topic/17400/#1